DAKiersz/DAKiersz/README.md

  <link rel="stylesheet" href="https://cdn.jsdelivr.net/gh/devicons/devicon@v2.15.1/devicon.min.css">

-My name is Dominik, I'm glad you found this page.

-I am a platform engineer with experience and interests in DevOps, InfraOps, Linux and system automation; I currently use Azure stack to deliver, as well as present solutions that enhance efficiency of my peers and fellow teams within my domain.
+I am a platform engineer with experience and interest in DevOps, InfraOps, Linux and system automation; I currently use Azure stack to deliver, as well as present solutions that enhance efficiency of my peers and fellow teams within my domain.
+Always thrilled to learn new technologies and to make workflows more efficient, while efficiently communicating my changes across teams, and making friends along the way!

 ### :computer: Primary Tools & Languages